iocafe/iocafe-doc/source/dependencies/python/260227-installing-python-for-linux-development.rst

 Python libraries and headers are needed to build iocompython.
 The iocompython is a C extension to allow use of iocom from Python.
-To install Python components for this use:
+To install the Python components for this use:

 ::